 5 days in Portugal – Day Four Porto

-Pack your bags, it’s time to leave lively yet lovely Lisbon behind and head North to Portugal’s second city; Porto.
+Pack your bags, it’s time to leave lively yet lovely Lisbon behind and head north to Portugal’s second city; Porto.
 Famous for its Port wine, Porto is a city steeped in history and culture that somehow feels more authentically Portuguese.
+The city’s compact size makes Porto perfect for a walking tour.

 How To Get from Lisbon to Porto